East Finchley, Crouch End, Stoke Newington and Muswell Hill are now open Sundays 12-4

 The world of office work has been shaken up by the pandemic and lockdowns.
-During the lockdowns, people who used to commute to London from Hertford and St Albans suddenly found they had more time and energy, simply because they didn’t have to catch a train every day.
+During the lockdowns, people who used to commute to London from Hertford suddenly found they had more time and energy, simply because they didn’t have to catch a train every day.
 And as things gradually return to some kind of normality, those people are now keen to continue working remotely, either at home or in a local serviced office, in order to make the most of this extra time.

 At the same time, many companies have realised that it is possible to conduct business efficiently and productively on a remote basis.
 Large companies are giving up expensive premises in London in favour of remote or hybrid working, so like it or not, their staff will have to find alternative arrangements.

 Remote workers who choose to work from home full-time will no longer have to leave home at the crack of dawn to avoid rush hour traffic or be assured of a parking space.
 Rail commuters won’t have to get to the station on time to catch the right train or search for an elusive seat once they get on it.
 However, working from home is not always the best option, for a number of reasons.

 Work-life balance – when you’re working from home, it’s all too easy to blur the boundaries between your work life and your home life.
 You’re more likely to interrupt your evening’s relaxation to check your emails or sort something out because it’s been on your mind and it’s so easy to log on to your computer… Then, all of a sudden, a five-minute job becomes a ten-minute job, and before you know it, your evening’s gone.

 Space – if you don’t have a spare room to work in, your work computer and papers will always be visible, giving you the feeling that you’re never off duty.
 This will have negative effects on your work–life balance.